 Memorial donations in Bud's name can be made to the Episcopal Church of the Advent.

-To send flowers to Alexander "Bud" Easler, III's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Alexander "Bud" Easler, III, please visit our floral store.